HCPSS/school-messenger-help/_posts/2014-02-17-creating-draft-message.markdown

 A green message saying your content was loaded will pop up.
 You can also click on the "email" box with the checkmark to edit any content before you send it out.

-> It's always a good idea to check that the subject is correct and that no-reply@hcpss.org is listed as the "From Email" field
+> It's always a good idea to check that the subject is correct and that no-reply@hcpss.org is listed in the "From Email" field

 ![additional edits](/school-messenger-help/images/last-minute-edits.png)